-Below, is an item ‘girlsgonewine’, where the bid is at $0.54, the search impression share is 42.70% and the average CPC is $0.34.
-This product has received 49 clicks and incurred a cost of $16.52 over the last two weeks with 0 conversions.
+Below, is an item ‘ckcc1216s7x-black’, where the bid is at $1.25, the search impression share is 89.38% and the average CPC is $0.60.
+This product has received 131 clicks and incurred a cost of $79.21 over the last two weeks.

 By again clicking on the small graph icon located next to the Max.
-CPC field, I can view Google recommendations of how many clicks, impressions and costs I can expect the item to incur after lowering the bid.
+CPC field, I can view Google recommendations of how many clicks, impressions and costs I can expect the item to incur by lowering the bid.